-Overall, our results indicate adverse unintended labor market effects of a payroll tax subsidy program for mothers.
-The Minijob program seems to fail not only as a stepping stone into regular employment but it also harms maternal labor market outcomes, increases the aggregate child penalty, and impedes the availability and the continued development of a qualified workforce.
-Similar public policy programs exist in numerous countries.
-Therefore, it is important to understand and acknowledge their contribution to motherhood penalties in order to limit their unintended harmful consequences and to facilitate gender convergence in the labor market.
+Overall, our results indicate adverse unintended labor market consequences of a small job subsidy program for mothers.
+The Minijob program seems to fail not only as a stepping stone into regular employment it also harms maternal labor market outcomes, increases the aggregate motherhood penalty, and impedes the availability and development of a qualified workforce.
+Even if mothers who initially limit their labor supply after birth optimize their shortrun employment choices, our results suggest that they may suffer long-term career disadvantages and, consequently, reduced pension benefits.

+Similar programs supporting small jobs exist in numerous countries.
+It is important to understand and acknowledge that subsidizing small jobs might contribute to motherhood penalties and inhibits gender convergence in the labor market.